Cone-Rod Dystrophy

 Accepting New Patients

-Tomas Aleman is an Ophthalmologist in Philadelphia, Pennsylvania.
+Tomas Aleman is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Aleman is rated as an Elite provider by MediFind in the treatment of Cone-Rod Dystrophy.
-His top areas of expertise are Choroideremia, Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, and Late-Onset Retinal Degeneration.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Choroideremia, Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, and Cone-Rod Dystrophy.
+Dr. Aleman is board certified in Ophthalmology, 2019.
 Dr. Aleman is currently accepting new patients.

 Learn about our expert tiers